 Amber Parsons was born in Wilkes County, NC.
 Growing up in a family with military ties, she had many friends that served during the War on Terror.
 Amber, our newest addition to the Graffiti of War family, has always had an interest in service and charitable organizations, specifically those focused on the military and veteran communities.
 Dividing her time between her work in pharmacy care at a well-known Charlotte medical center and her work as the Administrative Director at the Graffiti of War, Amber brings some valuable experience in administrative management.

 Jason Deckman grew up in Allegany, NY.
 He joined the Army in 1994 and has been a Combat Engineer ever since.
 He's been deployed to Bosnia, Kosovo, Kuwait and Iraq.
 The high point of his career came in 2004 when he attended Sapper Leader Course at Fort Leonard Wood, MO.
 He transitioned to the Army Reserves in 2007 and is currently assigned to the 980th Engineer Battalion in Austin, TX.
 He lives in Killeen with his wife, Melinda.
-Jason was one of the original collaborators of the project and is an honorary member of the team.
+Jason was the original collaborator with Doc way back in 2010 and remains an honorary member of the team.